chris124567/smpd/README.md

 -h      Print this help message

+-l      Loop the current song a given amount of times, takes an integer argument

--l, -L  Print all of the currently queued songs
+-L      Print all of the currently queued songs

 -m      Print the current songs metadata